neon-izm/NOLO-Unity-SDK/README.md

 We would like to be able to add an icon on the app icon,Indicates support for nolo devices,Material has been in unitypackage.

-## NOLOVR SDK Version 1.1.3
+## NOLOVR SDK Version 1.1.4

-Fixes can not properly shut down the Unity editor and the occasional crash problem.
+Fixes can't properly shut down the Unity editor and the stop run crash problem.
-Development environment: Unity 5.4.1.
+Test in Unity 5.4.1,Unity 5.6.1,Unity 5.6.2.
-Only support Windows playform and Android playform.
+Add NoloVR_OtherPlayform.cs.you can develop in Mac but can't debug in Mac.
 Documentation for the API is available on the [Wiki](https://github.com/NOLOVR/NOLO-Unity-SDK/wiki).